 “At first I ate a box of 20 for lunch, then another for dinner.”
 “The next day I had two boxes for breakfast, one for lunch and then another couple in the evening.
 I even grabbed some fries and an apple pie to go with it.”

-- Usain Bolt talking about how many chicken nuggets he ate during the 2008 Olympic Games in Bejing, taken from his autobiography, Faster than Lightning.
+- Usain Bolt talking about how many chicken nuggets he ate during the 2008 Olympic Games in Beijing, taken from his autobiography, Faster than Lightning.

-Your fats should come from nuts, seeds, fish and vegetable oil.
+Your fats cab come from sources such as nuts, seeds, fish and vegetable oil.

-Once you’ve set your dietary guidelines, following the basic nutrition plan below will ensure that you do not gain excess weight and that your body is provideed with fuel for optimal performance and recovery.
+Once you’ve set your nutritional guidelines, following the basic nutrition plan below will ensure that you do not gain excess weight and that your body is provided with fuel for optimal performance and recovery when sprinting.